The program of MSD 2017 has been implemented in fall semester 2017 after an in-depth process of revision.

 The MSD is a specialized master’s degree.
 Thus, specific admission criterion have to be fulfilled.
 The admission requirements and the application process for the MSD 2017 are clearly fixed and organized.

 The study regulations (Studienordnung, in German) and guidelines (English translation; original in German: Wegleitung) inform about the formal aspects of the MSD 2017, incl. admission requirements and procedure, curriculum, focus areas, assessments etc.

-The optimal course progression plan shows how to organize the 2-year master's program.
-If you study part-time, this progression plan may be helpful as well.
-Furthermore, several fact sheets - e.g. on recognition of credit points, the master’s graduation; application forms, learning agreements etc. are all available as downloads MSD 2017.
+Furthermore, other fact sheets (on recognition of credit points, the master’s graduation) and application forms, learning agreements etc. are all available as downloads MSD 2017 (box: Forms and Templates).

 Module structure (study regulations § 7)

 The MSD has a modular structure (for details see study regulations § 7 and guidelines section 4).
 Students choose one focus area out of three, according to their abilities and interests in writing the master's thesis.